Avoiding Liability Bulletin – March 15, 2013

 So what should you keep in mind about delegation of patient care to other staff on your unit, in your school setting, in your out-patient clinic?
 Here are some guidelines:

-**Read and incorporate information on delegation and the registered nurse’s
+- Read and incorporate information on delegation and the registered nurse’s role in it;

-**Remember that the purpose of delegation is to provide safe and efficient care
+- Remember that the purpose of delegation is to provide safe and efficient care to patients/clients;

 - American Nurses Association and the National Council of State Boards of

 Nursing (2006).
 Joint Statement on Delegation.
 Available at: http://www.ncsbn.org/Jointstatement.pdf .
 Accessed 2/2/13.

 - Murphy, E., S. Ruch and J. Pepicello and M. Murphy (1997), “Managing

 An Increasingly Complex System”, 28(10) Nursing Management, 33-38.

 - Weydt, Alice (2010), “Developing Delegation Skills”, 15(2) The Online

 Journal of Issues in Nursing.
 Manuscript 1.
 Available at: htpp://www.nursingworld.org/MainMenuCategories/ANAMarketplace/ANAPeriodicals/OIJN.
 Accessed 2/1/13.